iurisevero/BlueGravityInterview/developmentNotes.md

 ### Problems found

 - The assets selected for the player just have full body animations, what limits the chaging clothes mechanics to full body changes

+## Self-evaluation

+- I don't thing the way I handled the interaction between the player and other objects was the best, but I was losing too much time trying to think on a better approach.
+One idea I had was to pass the PlayerObject as parameter to the handler functions, but since the game is single player, I chose to call its instance directly in the function.

 ## List of used Asset Packs